Produce[s] jaw-droppingly good work and [is] a joy to work with.”Legal 500

 Brian Netter is a partner in the Washington DC office of Mayer Brown's Litigation & Dispute Resolution practice and Co-Chair of the ERISA Litigation practice.

 Brian's innovative work has been recognized in The National Law Journal's "Appellate Hot List" on four separate occasions.
-He has been recognized by The National Law Journal and by Washington DC Super Lawyers as an emerging star in appellate litigation and by The Legal 500 as an emerging star in ERISA litigation.
+He has been recognized by The National Law Journal and by Washington DC Super Lawyers as an emerging star in appellate litigation and by The Legal 500 and Chambers USA as an emerging star in ERISA litigation.

 Brian's practice consists of briefing and arguing high profile and legally complex cases, in trial and appellate courts.
 His experience covers a broad range of substantive areas, and he frequently litigates cases involving administrative law, constitutional law, tax law, and ERISA.
 Earlier in his career, Brian served as a law clerk to Associate Justice Stephen Breyer on the US Supreme Court and to Judge Judith W. Rogers on the US Court of Appeals for the DC Circuit.